 5 Popular Examples of Lead Magnets Your Business Can Offer

-We mentioned a few examples of lead magnets above but now let's go into a bit more detail on a few specifics.
+We mentioned a few examples of lead magnets above, but now let's go into a bit more detail on a few specifics.

-Remember, the best lead magnet is one where the value is obvious and that’s simple for you to put together.
-Anything too obscure might not generate the interest you want it to; anything too complicated might be more trouble to put together than its worth
+Remember, the best lead magnet is one where the value is obvious, and that’s simple for you to put together.
+Anything too obscure might not generate the interest you want it to; anything too complicated might be more trouble to put together than it's worth

 Detailed Examples of Lead Magnets: